aentwist/gamedriver/README.md

 ### Why only games, and why not Unity?

-This can be used to automate other things, but using image matching for automation (this) should be an absolute last resort.
+This can be used to automate other things, but using computer vision for automation (this) should be an absolute last resort.
 For other use cases see [Appium](https://github.com/appium/appium), and in the Unity case the [Appium AltUnity plugin](https://github.com/headspinio/appium-altunity-plugin).

 ### Other PLs/platforms/_I need more_?